 Between the hours of 6am and 11am on Sundays, these streets become the only destination within Jakarta where people can safely run, walk, or bike on the streets for 8 miles (between the Gelora Bung Karno Football Stadium to Monas Park) in peace.
 Visitors looking to bike the length of this path should try to reserve a rental from a bike store in advance since companies like Ofo or company sponsored “Citi Bikes” or “Boris-Bikes” do not exist in the city due to its unfriendly cycling nature.

 Even though Car Free Sunday’s biggest draw is for the weekend warrior seeking their cardio fix, it has also attracted locals and travelers alike through its ever-increasing number of street food vendors (hawkers) ranging from traditional Indonesian drinks, kebabs, and buns.

-For Boutique Choose: Book a Private Tour to Taman Mini Indonesia Indah and Bird Park
+Boutique Activity: Book a Private Tour to Taman Mini Indonesia Indah and Bird Park

 Taman Mini Indonesia Indah translates to “Beautiful Indonesia in Miniature Park”.
 This extensive park is set over 100 hectares of land just outside of the city and exhibits all of Indonesia’s provinces by highlighting their architectural and cultural differences.
 Much like Disney’s Epcot World Showcase, travel enthusiasts will be graced by cultural performances, arts and crafts, events, and local delicacies while traveling through the different archipelagoes the country has to offer in just a day!